-

 The goal of wireframing on this project was to produce low/mid-quality screens as quickly as possible to check:

-Trialing methods of incorporating After’s somewhat haphazard marketing design system (no UI system)
+Trialing methods of incorporating After’s somewhat haphazard marketing design system (no design system)

 To structure the core beats of the “sales” funnel as a part of the product